 Trial Date - September 15, 2015 at 9:00 am

-(John Edwards, Urban Cassavant, and Nickolaj Vissokovsky will not get a court date until they make their initial appearance in Nevada)
+(Nickolaj Vissokovsky will not get a court date until he makes his initial appearance in Nevada)

 On March 24, 2010, the grand jury returned a sealed Second Superseding Indictment which added the following defendants: Jeffrey Turino, Nickolaj Vissokovsky and Jeffrey Mitchell.
 In addition, several new charges were added, alleging that certain defendants engaged in a conspiracy to conduct an enterprise engaged in a pattern of racketeering activity, a conspiracy to sell unregistered securities and to commit securities fraud and a conspiracy to commit money laundering.
 On May 6, 2010, the Second Superseding Indictment was unsealed.